kevinlin1/kevinlin1.github.io/cs61a/index.md

   - [Owen's Obligatory Words of Advice][owen advice]
   - [Tammy's Course Advice][tammy advice]

 We've got a long road ahead of us but we can make it to the finish line together!
-CS 61A is by no means an easy class and it's very common for students to fall behind so I want to encourage you to find a group of study buddies and stay in touch with me.
+CS 61A is by no means an easy class and it's very common for students to fall behind.
+I encourage you to find a group of study buddies. [*Life is better with a partner.*][syllabus]

-You can always get in touch with me over email, [kevinlin1@berkeley.edu](mailto:kevinlin1@berkeley.edu), or visit my regular office hours ([or schedule one by appointment][calendar appointment]).
-I want you to succeed!
+You can always get in touch with me [over email][kevinlin1@berkeley.edu], visit my regular office hours above, or [meet me by appointment][calendar appointment].

 **Welcome to CS 61A!**